 Protecting The Environment Is More Important Than Ever Before

-As climate change continues to have a significant impact on the world around us, it is important for people to come together to limit the impact of human activity.
-By increasing awareness of overexploitation and overharvesting, and by changing the methods we use to produce food, it is possible to protect the environment for future generations.
+As climate change continues to significantly impact the world around us, it is important for people to come together to limit the impact of human activity.
+By increasing awareness of overexploitation and overharvesting and changing the methods we use to produce food, it is possible to protect the environment for future generations.Â

 Related Resources: